 This High Court Data Portal and dataset release mark the first time High Court data are made available by a team of researchers in an accessible and easily analysable format.
 We hope it will be useful to understand what types of cases they include, how much judicial time they take up and the time they take to be disposed.

-The Dashboards tab will take you to our inaugural project under the DAKSH High Court Data Portal, an exploration of writ cases in the courts.
+The Dashboards tab will take you to specific projects under the DAKSH High Court Data Portal: an exploration of writ cases and bail application in the courts.
 The visualisations and data stories we have crafted have all been built using data under the eCourts programme.
-The Resources tab provides a Data Guidebook that explains the available fields and indicators as well as csv files of the cleaned data we have used for analysis.
+The Resources tab provides a Data Guidebook that explains the available fields and indicators as well as csv files of the cleaned data we have used for analysis

 We welcome your feedback as we continue to iterate and improve this data portal.
 Please write to us at email@example.com with your questions or comments, we’d love to hear from you.